 The Sunday and Wednesday Carillon Concerts as well as the Westminster Chimes will be temporarily cancelled from 8 June - 26 August 2016 due to the National Carillon Upgrade Works.

 Lunchtime entertainment by the Lake

 Enjoy the music of the National Carillon by Lake Burley Griffin.
-This summer recitals are performed every Monday, Wednesday, Friday and Sunday from 12.30pm to 1.20pm.
-Listen to recitals while taking a stroll around the Lake or relaxing in Kings Park.
+Listen to recitals on Wednesdays and Sundays from 12:30 to 1:20pm, while taking a stroll around the Lake or relaxing in Kings Park.

 Carillons have a minimum of 23 bells.
 With 55 bronze bells the National Carillon is large by world standards.
 The pitch of the bells ranges chromatically through four and one half octaves.
 The bells each weigh between seven kilograms and six tonnes.
 Cast in England by John Taylor & Co of Loughborough, they are fine examples of the art of bellfounding.

 The National Carillon tower was the prize-winning design of Western Australian architects Cameron, Chisholm & Nicol.
 The design of the tower comprises three angular columns clad in striking quartz and opal chip.
 Each shaft is a triangle in plan and each is aligned with one of the three sides of a central equilateral triangle.
 Each of the shafts serves a different function: the highest contains a passenger lift, the next a steel staircase, and the lowest is a service shaft.
 The maximum height of the tower is 50 metres from ground level.
 The first floor is approximately halfway up the tower and contains the chamber for the clavier that operates the bells, a practice clavier for recital preparation, and a shower and dressing room.
 Above this is the carillon chamber itself, and lastly, at a height of 36 metres above ground level, is a small viewing called 'Chimes'.